Wednesday 26 March

 7.30 pm – 10.00 pmMaundy Thursday Eucharist followed by the Watch

-A full sung Eucharist to commemorate the Last Supper.
+A Sung Eucharist to commemorate the Last Supper.

-During the service, a group of people will have their feet washed, in imitation of Jesus doing this to his own disciples.
+During the service, there will be the opportunity for members of the congregation to have their feet washed, in imitation of Jesus doing this for his own disciples.

 At the end, we move to the side chapel where a watch will be kept until 10pm.